-- A promissory note, otherwise known as an acknowledgment of advance, is a negotiable instrument which is evidence of a liability of a depository institution for funds that have been received. - If the promissory note is issued to a non-exempt entity it should be reported on the FR 2900 or FR 2951.
+- A promissory note is a negotiable instrument which is evidence of a liability of a depository institution for funds that have been received. - If the promissory note is issued to a non-exempt entity it should be reported on the FR 2900 or FR 2951.